 While four-year universities are traditionally believed to outperform community colleges

 , new research highlights that the contrary is often true.
 With the evolution of revolutionary and competitive community college programs across the country, these institutions are providing students with more financially reasonable

 In his study of community colleges, Kevin Carey surveyed students from both community colleges and four-year universities.
 Carey reached the steady conclusion that community college students consistently reported classroom experiences of greater interaction, discussion, and one-on-one opportunities, versus university survey results.
 According to his research, over 2/3 of community college students engage in class discussions by asking questions and interacting; on the contrary, only of polled university students reported this experience.
 Continuing, surveys revealed that community college students received more prompt feedback from professors, in addition to reporting more opportunities for student and professor interaction.

 Indeed, community colleges tend to have smaller class sizes, which naturally lend to greater interaction between students and teachers.
-In contrast, many universities, especially public ones, have larger auditorium class sizes, prompting some students to feel disconnected with their professors.
+In contrast, many universities, especially public ones, have larger auditorium class sizes, prompting some students to feel disconnected from their professors.

 Academic Challenges and Comparisons

 Also found through his educational surveys, Kevin Carey reports that most significantly, the academic challenges of the studied community colleges prove to be comparable to the four-year university experiences.
 Since universities often focus on both teaching and research, community colleges have a more stringent focus on academic instruction, as opposed to academic investigation.
 As Carey explains, “The first concern of the research university is, unsurprisingly, research.
 Community colleges, by contrast, are far more focused on teaching, and some are doing it better than even the most esteemed four-year institutions”